Casa Lagarto

 There are a ton of activities in which you can participate, from swimming at the beach to organized boat tours of a local mangrove jungle.
-We have a fluent local coordinator, Ismael, who makes all the local arrangements and will help you with any special requests.
 Activities include:

 Swimming and surfing